This country-specific Q&A provides an overview of the legal framework and key issues surrounding restructuring and insolvency in Ireland.

 Irish law does not provide for any such release of liability.

 Will a local court recognise concurrent foreign restructuring or insolvency proceedings over a local debtor?
 What is the process and test for achieving such recognition?
+Has the UNCITRAL Model Law on Cross Border Insolvency been adopted or is it under consideration in your country?

 Regulation (EC) 1346/2000 (the “Insolvency Regulation”) is applied in Ireland and provides that where a company has its centre of main interests (COMI) in an EU member state, except Denmark, the courts of that member state have control of the insolvency process even if the company carries out business elsewhere.
 Secondary proceedings can be opened concurrently in another EU jurisdiction in which the company carries out business and /or has company assets located.

 The Insolvency Regulation does not apply in the context of receiverships or schemes of arrangement.
 In addition, insolvency processes outside the EU are not covered by the Regulation.
 As such, recognition of these insolvency processes is determined on a case-by-case basis in accordance with conflict-of-law rules.
-Ireland is not a signatory to the UNCITRAL Law Model and therefore US Chapter 11 bankruptcy proceedings are not automatically recognised.
+Ireland is not a signatory to the UNCITRAL Model Law and therefore US Chapter 11 bankruptcy proceedings are not automatically recognised.

 Can debtors incorporated elsewhere enter into restructuring or insolvency proceedings in the jurisdiction?